Ken's Guide

 Therm-A-Rest NeoAir XTherm Lightweight Air Mattress

-Weighing just 15 ounces (for the regular sized option), and equipped with a stuff sack and repair kit, this sleeping pad is arguably better equipped for use on rough terrain to deter punctures and tears thanks to the high-tenacity nylon bottom cover with a denier rating of 70.
+Weighing just 23 ounces, and equipped with a stuff sack and repair kit, this sleeping pad is arguably better equipped for use on rough terrain to deter punctures and tears thanks to the high-tenacity nylon bottom cover with a denier rating of 70.
 The top fabric is also high-tenacity nylon of a lower denier rating, soft and breathable while also being durable and wear- and tear-resistant.
-Comfy, with a thickness of 2.5 inches and available in two sizes, the weight to warmth ratio of this sleeping pad makes it a no-brainer for heavy-duty outdoor usage, despite the steeper price point than the other options on this list.
+Comfy, with a thickness of 3 inches and the weight to warmth ratio of this sleeping pad makes it a no-brainer for heavy-duty outdoor usage, despite the steeper price point than the other options on this list.

 RUNNER-UP